Satsuma Pharmaceuticals (NASDAQ:STSA) PT Raised to $5.00 at SVB Leerink

-Satsuma Pharmaceuticals (NASDAQ:STSA) had its price target upped by SVB Leerink from $4.00 to $5.00 in a report released on Wednesday, Price Targets.com reports.
-The brokerage presently has a “market perform” rating on the financial services provider’s stock.
-SVB Leerink’s price objective points to a potential downside of 2.91% from the company’s current price.
+Satsuma Pharmaceuticals (NASDAQ:STSA) had its target price increased by equities researchers at SVB Leerink from $4.00 to $5.00 in a report issued on Tuesday, Benzinga reports.
+The firm currently has a “market perform” rating on the financial services provider’s stock.
+SVB Leerink’s price objective indicates a potential upside of 1.63% from the stock’s current price.

-Several other equities analysts also recently commented on STSA.
-Mizuho boosted their price objective on Satsuma Pharmaceuticals from $3.50 to $7.00 and gave the company a “neutral” rating in a research report on Monday, April 5th.
-Credit Suisse Group upgraded Satsuma Pharmaceuticals from an “underperform” rating to a “neutral” rating and set a $6.50 price objective on the stock in a research report on Monday, March 8th.
-Finally, Zacks Investment Research upgraded Satsuma Pharmaceuticals from a “sell” rating to a “hold” rating in a research report on Wednesday, May 5th.
-Four research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
-The company currently has an average rating of “Hold” and an average price target of $6.00.
+A number of other analysts also recently commented on the stock.
+Zacks Investment Research upgraded shares of Satsuma Pharmaceuticals from a “sell” rating to a “hold” rating in a report on Wednesday, May 5th.
+Credit Suisse Group raised shares of Satsuma Pharmaceuticals from an “underperform” rating to a “neutral” rating and set a $6.50 target price for the company in a research note on Monday, March 8th.
+Finally, Mizuho increased their target price on shares of Satsuma Pharmaceuticals from $3.50 to $7.00 and gave the company a “neutral” rating in a research note on Monday, April 5th.
+Four equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
+The company presently has a consensus rating of “Hold” and a consensus price target of $6.00.

-Several large investors have recently bought and sold shares of STSA.
-Morgan Stanley lifted its position in shares of Satsuma Pharmaceuticals by 303.4% in the fourth quarter.
-Morgan Stanley now owns 993,623 shares of the financial services provider’s stock worth $4,580,000 after buying an additional 747,288 shares in the last quarter.
-JPMorgan Chase & Co. raised its position in Satsuma Pharmaceuticals by 2,613.2% during the fourth quarter.
-JPMorgan Chase & Co. now owns 92,953 shares of the financial services provider’s stock valued at $429,000 after purchasing an additional 89,527 shares during the period.
-Russell Investments Group Ltd. purchased a new stake in Satsuma Pharmaceuticals during the fourth quarter valued at approximately $359,000.
-Credit Suisse AG grew its stake in shares of Satsuma Pharmaceuticals by 22.7% during the fourth quarter.
-Credit Suisse AG now owns 171,190 shares of the financial services provider’s stock valued at $789,000 after buying an additional 31,717 shares during the last quarter.
-Finally, BlackRock Inc. grew its stake in shares of Satsuma Pharmaceuticals by 4.8% during the fourth quarter.
-BlackRock Inc. now owns 572,515 shares of the financial services provider’s stock valued at $2,638,000 after buying an additional 26,396 shares during the last quarter.
-Institutional investors own 56.37% of the company’s stock.
+Several large investors have recently modified their holdings of the stock.
+Victory Capital Management Inc. purchased a new stake in shares of Satsuma Pharmaceuticals in the 4th quarter valued at approximately $25,000.
+UBS Group AG lifted its position in shares of Satsuma Pharmaceuticals by 411.8% in the 2nd quarter.
+UBS Group AG now owns 1,433 shares of the financial services provider’s stock valued at $41,000 after acquiring an additional 1,153 shares in the last quarter.
+Wells Fargo & Company MN increased its stake in Satsuma Pharmaceuticals by 42.3% in the 4th quarter.
+Wells Fargo & Company MN now owns 7,667 shares of the financial services provider’s stock valued at $35,000 after buying an additional 2,278 shares during the period.
+Bank of America Corp DE increased its stake in Satsuma Pharmaceuticals by 68.8% in the 2nd quarter.
+Bank of America Corp DE now owns 6,209 shares of the financial services provider’s stock valued at $179,000 after buying an additional 2,530 shares during the period.
+Finally, American International Group Inc. acquired a new position in Satsuma Pharmaceuticals in the 4th quarter valued at approximately $55,000.
+Institutional investors and hedge funds own 56.37% of the company’s stock.

 Satsuma Pharmaceuticals, Inc, a clinical-stage biopharmaceutical company, developing novel therapeutic products for the acute treatment of migraines.
 Its lead product candidate is STS101, a drug-device combination of a proprietary dry-powder formulation of dihydroergotamine mesylate, which is in ASCEND Phase III clinical trials and can be self-administered with proprietary pre-filled, single-use, and nasal delivery device.